panosalbanis/snake/README.md

 snake
 =====

-A clone of snake for the browser
+A clone of the classic game snake for the browser using an HTML canvas.

+Simply load index.html in your browser and enjoy.